dom96/notifications/readme.markdown

 and features already implemented may not work correctly.
 Please let me know if you find any bugs!

-This libraru currently supports Mac OS X only, but support for at least Windows is also planned.
+This library currently supports Mac OS X only, but support for at least Windows is also planned.

 The API for displaying Mac OS X notifications through the notification